 The Shakebot motion is enabled by a hierarchical motion planner in the Raspberry Pi, which outputs PWM signals to the closed-loop stepper motor driver.
 Fig.~\ref{fig:Hierarchical_Control_System} shows the hierarchical motion system.
 The first ground motion option is a single-pulse cosine displacement,

 where $d(t)$ is the ground displacement function, $A$ is the amplitude, $f$ is the frequency, and $t \in [ 0 , 1/f]$ is time. $A$ and $f$ are derived from ground motion parameters,

-where $\alpha$ is the peak ground acceleration (PGA), $\kappa$ is the ratio of peak ground velocity to peak ground acceleration (PGV/PGA), and $g$ is the gravitational acceleration.
+where $\alpha$ is the peak ground acceleration (PGA), $\kappa$ is the ratio of peak ground velocity to peak ground acceleration (PGV/PGA), and $\mathbf{g}$ is the gravitational acceleration.
 As shown in Fig.~\ref{fig:Hierarchical_Control_System}, the motion interpreter converts (PGV, PGA) to ($A, f$) using Eqs.~\ref{eqn:conversion}-\ref{eqn:a_conversion}.
 With ($A, f$), the trajectory planner takes derivative of the cosine displacement function (Eq.~\ref{eqn:displacement}) to obtain ground velocity function,

 where $v(t)$ is the ground velocity function, and $t \in [ 0 , 1/f]$ is time.
 From the ground velocity function, we uniformly sample velocity points $\{v\}$ as the input of the velocity controller.
 The sampling frequency is a user-defined parameter (usually 200 Hz).
 Note that the velocity commands $\{v\}$ are desired translational velocities of the bed.
-The velocity controller converts the translation velocity to the angular velocity of the stepper motor,
+The velocity controller converts the translation velocity to the angular velocity of the stepper motor.

-where $\omega(t)$ is angular velocity for the stepper motor, and $r$ is the radius of the toothed pulley.